How to, Installation, Neo4j Desktop

 Did Graphlytic get your attention?
 Please contact us at info@graphlytic.com if you'd like to ask us anything or to help you assess the viability of the solution for your use case.

-To understand better what can be achieved with the application take a look at these blogposts:
+To understand better what can be achieved with the application, take a look at these blog posts:

 Custom styling of your graph visualization 101 - basic steps after you connect Graphlytic to your graph database and want to explore it.